Alluxio/alluxio/docs/en/Command-Line-Interface.md

 all the children inside that directory will also expire.
 Action parameter will indicate the action to perform once the current time is greater than the TTL + creation time of the file.
-Action `delete` (default) will delete file or directory from both Alluxio and the under storage system, whereas action `free` will just free the file from Alluxio.
+Action `delete` (default) will delete file or directory from both Alluxio and the under storage system, whereas action `free` will just free the file from Alluxio even they are pinned.

-For example, `setTtl` with action `delete` can be used to clean up files the administrator knows are unnecessary after a period of time, or with action 'free' just remove the contents from Alluxio to make room for more space in Alluxio.
+For example, `setTtl` with action `delete` can be used to clean up files the administrator knows are unnecessary after a period of time, or with action `free` just remove the contents from Alluxio to make room for more space in Alluxio.

 {% include Command-Line-Interface/setTtl.md %}